List of unmade episodes of The X-Files: Season 5

 During the second week of October 1997, David Duchovny was scheduled to be away from Vancouver for promotional purposes for the movie Playing God.
-The producers decided to develop a Scully-centric episode that would be filmed the week Duchovny would be away.
-With the episode scheduled to air during December, Vince Gilligan, John Shiban, and Frank Spotnitz decided to craft a Christmas episode and put Dana Scully into a situation similar to that of Scrooge in the 1951 British version of A Christmas Carol, starring Alastair Sim.
+The producers decided to develop a Scully-centric episode that could be filmed the week Duchovny would be away.
+With the episode scheduled to air during December, Vince Gilligan, John Shiban, and Frank Spotnitz initially tried writing a Christmas episode that put Dana Scully into a situation similar to that of Scrooge in the 1951 British version of A Christmas Carol, starring Alastair Sim.
 The episode was later completely re-written.